How to Avoid Surgery for Rotator Cuff Tears and Take Gold!

 - One study showed that only half of professional and competitive athletes returned to the same level of play following a rotator cuff surgery.

 - Pain accompanied by a rotator cuff tear, seen on MRI, may not be due to the tear.
 This disconnect may explain why many patients still have pain following surgery.

 - Another study showed that a rotator cuff surgery was no better than physical therapy in restoring shoulder function.

 - With larger rotator cuff tears, there are high retear rates, a whopping 81% in one large study.

 How to Avoid Surgery for Rotator Cuff Tears: Javier’s Shoulder Story

-Javier was first seen by Dr. Bashir at our Colorado clinic in the spring of 2015.
+Javier was first seen at our Colorado clinic in the spring of 2015.
 At that time, he had had shoulder pain for about a year that had begun with lifting heavy weights.
 Despite reducing his weights and changing his martial arts training schedule, the pain got worse and not better.
 His MRI is on the left above.
 Notice the white line that runs through and through the dark rotator cuff tendon, indicating a complete tear.
 He was offered a surgical procedure, but chose to look into how to avoid surgery for rotator cuff tears and instead search for other techniques that might help him heal the damage rather than getting cut open and sewn up, potentially damaging his ability to compete in tournaments.
 In June of last year, he was injected using high-dose stem cells (HD-BMC) and by eight weeks later, just when he would usually be ramping up postsurgical rehab, he was reporting 90–100% relief and a return to activities!
 If he had gone the surgery route, he would have been lucky to have just come out of the brace at that point!